amized/react-sequencer/README.md

 A function you provide that allows you to complete the sequencer in response to a change in props, meaning putting the sequencer in it's completed state.
 The return value should be `true` to complete, `false` otherwise.

-### Props
+## Props

 `withSequencer` will inject a single prop into your wrapped component, `sequencer`.
-This props is an object with the following properties:
+This object has the following properties:

 ### State Props

 #### `sequencer.current: String`

-The current step of the sequencer, as specified by the step names provided to the sequencer.
+The current step of the sequencer, as specified by the step names provided in the config.

 #### `sequencer.index: Number`